EU market rules

 An overview of the opportunities the free movement of services on the European Single Market provides and the rules that apply.

-EUR-Lex - online access to EU law
+Online access to EU law

 Summaries of EU legislation